NCSS Concentration

 About

-NCSS housed-in and administered-by the Division of Liberal Arts, the NCSS is an all-college interdisciplinary undergraduate concentration.
-The concentration allows students to create their own pathway of study drawn from the fields of: sustainable design, the environmental social sciences, the environmental humanities, social and environmental justice studies, the environment, and the fine arts.
-Courses that can earn NCSS credit and are open to NCSS concentrators are identified as such in the NCSS Course Catalog.
-Students will also complete a 3-credit core course in Nature-Culture-Sustainability Studies – The NCSS Core Seminar.
+Housed in and administered by the Liberal Arts division, NCSS is an all-college interdisciplinary concentration.
+The concentration allows students to create their own pathway of study drawn from the fields of: sustainable design, the environmental sciences and social sciences, the environmental humanities, social and environmental justice studies and the fine arts.
+Courses that can earn NCSS credit and are open to NCSS concentrators are identified as such in the RISD course catalog.
+All concentrators will complete a 3-credit core course in Nature-Culture-Sustainability Studies—The NCSS Core Seminar.

-Typically, concentrators meet or communicate with the concentration coordinator once or twice a year to discuss course options and to update their records.
-NCSS concentrators may pre-register for a select range of Liberal Arts courses that are identified in the NCSS catalog as NCSS credit-worthy courses.
-The concentration coordinator will contact all concentrators with the relevant instructions shortly before the official registration period.
+Typically, concentrators meet or communicate with their concentration coordinator once or twice a year to discuss course options and to update their records.
+NCSS concentrators may pre-register for a select range of Liberal Arts courses that are identified in the RISD course catalog with the NCSS course tag.
+Concentration coordinators will contact all concentrators with the relevant instructions shortly before the official registration period.
 This pre-registration option is available in fall and spring only.

 Learning and making objectives

-- Advance a sophisticated, critical understanding of the ways aesthetics, objects, and language interact with culture, power relations, and institutions to shape our perceptions of the natural and built world.
+- formulate a critical understanding of and be able to communicate the ways aesthetics, objects, systems and language interact with culture, power relations and institutions to shape our perceptions of and relationships with the natural and built world.

 Curriculum